Skip to content

 Source: Table D2.21.2.
 AIHW analysis of the National Perinatal Data Collection.

-In 2019, the proportion of Indigenous mothers who smoked after 20 weeks of pregnancy (38%) was lower than the proportion who smoked in the first 20 weeks of pregnancy (43%).
-The reduction in smoking rates for Indigenous mothers from the first 20 weeks of pregnancy to after 20 weeks was 6.1 percentage points in remote areas, and 4.1 percentage points in non-remote areas (Table D2.21.16, Table D2.21.18).
+In 2020, the proportion of First Nations mothers who smoked during the first 20 weeks of pregnancy was higher than the proportion who smoked after 20 weeks of pregnancy (42% and 38%, respectively), a difference of 4 percentage points.
+The difference in smoking rates for First Nations mothers between the first 20 weeks of pregnancy to after 20 weeks was higher in remote areas (5.1 percentage points) compared with non-remote areas (4.3 percentage points) (Table D2.21.16, Table D2.21.18).

 Source: Table D2.21.9, Table D2.21.10.
 AIHW analysis of the National Perinatal Data Collection.

-Figure 2.21.4: Proportion of mothers who smoked during pregnancy, by age group and Indigenous status, 2019
+Figure 2.21.4: Proportion of mothers who smoked during pregnancy, by age group and Indigenous status, 2020

 Source: Table D2.21.2.
 AIHW analysis of the National Perinatal Data Collection.